 The Estate also farms 2000 acres of land in Poland.

-The Estate has a private shoot, comprising of 20 days during the months of November, December and January.
-14 days are private shoots with the remaining 6 days let, including the use of facilities at the Hall.
+The Estate has shooting during the months of November, December and January.
+Private shooting parties can be arranged, including the use of facilities at the Hall.

 Christmas Trees are currently grown on 75 acres for sale direct to the public through our farm shop and to local garden centres and wholesalers.